nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 ### Workflow of Client Credentials flow

 ![oauth_client_credentials_flow.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/oauth_client_credentials_flow.png)
-* Before requesting for tokens, the client application should be registered in the OAuth 2.0 server.
-After registration, the client will get a client ID and client secret.
+- As a one time activity, the client will be registered in the STS (Secure Token Service or OAuth 2.0 server) with the required API scopes.
+The client will be authenticated by STS using “client id” and “client secret”
-* Step 1 - The client application sends request token from OAuth 2.0 server or Secure Token Service (STS) with its client ID and client secret in the request body
+- The client sends “client id” and “client secret” and requests access token from the STS
-* Step 2 - The OAuth 2.0 server will validate client id and client secret
+- The STS validates the client ID and client secret and issues an access token to the client
+- The client sends request to resource API with access token attached to the request
+- The resource API validates the access token (and client scope if required) and sends the response to the client

 ## References